Policy Learning with Adaptively Collected Data: Introduction

 \subsection{Our Contributions and Related Work}

 Our contributions are twofold.
 First, we study the fundamental difficulty of this problem by characterizing a lower bound for policy learning.
-In particular, let $\{g_t\}_{t=1}^T$ be any positive\footnote{The assumption that $g_t > 0$ ensures that each action is sampled with positive probability regardless of the contexts.} lower-bound sequence of $e_t(\cdot)$ (i.e., $e_t(\cdot)$ is lower bounded by $g_t$ for each $t$).
-Then any policy learning algorithm will incur at least an expected regret of $\Omega\big(\sqrt{{\ndim(\Pi)}/{(\sum_{t=1}^T g_t})}\big)$, where $\ndim(\Pi)$ refers to the Natarajan dimension of the (multi-action) policy class $\Pi$---this is a generalization of the VC-dimension for the multi-action policy classes, and in particular $\VC(\Pi) = \ndim(\Pi)$ in settings of binary actions (i.e. only two actions are available).
-Consider an example where $g_t$ decays at a rate with $g_t = t^{-\alpha}$ and $\alpha \in [0,1]$, then the regret is lower bounded by $\Omega(\sqrt{\ndim(\Pi)}\cdot T^{(\alpha - 1)/2})$.
-This regret bound highlights a necessary boundary for the feasibility of policy learning with adaptively collected data: if the adaptive data collection process is overly aggressive in exploitation, leading to an exploration rate that decreases at $\Theta(t^{-1})$ or faster, then the regret will be $\Omega(1)$---there is thus no hope of ever learning a near-optimal policy, no matter how large $T$ is.
+In particular, let $\{g_t\}_{t=1}^T$ be any positive lower-bound sequence of propensities $e_t(\cdot \,;\, \cdot)$ (i.e., $e_t(\cdot\,;\,\cdot)$ is lower bounded by $g_t$ for each $t$).\footnote{The assumption that $g_t > 0$ ensures that each action is sampled with positive probability regardless of the contexts.} Then, for a worst-case distribution satisfying the propensity lower bound $\{g_t\}_{t=1}^T$, any policy learning algorithm will incur at least an expected regret of $\Omega\big(\sqrt{{\ndim(\Pi)}/{\sum_{t=1}^T g_t}}\big)$, where $\ndim(\Pi)$ refers to the Natarajan dimension of the (multi-action) policy class $\Pi$---this is a generalization of the VC-dimension for the multi-action policy classes, and in particular $\VC(\Pi) = \ndim(\Pi)$ in settings of binary actions (i.e. only two actions are available).
+Consider an example where $g_t$ decays at a rate with $g_t = t^{-\alpha}$ and $\alpha \in [0,1)$, then the worst-case expected regret is lower bounded by $\Omega(\sqrt{\ndim(\Pi)}\cdot T^{(\alpha - 1)/2})$.
+This regret lower bound highlights a necessary boundary for the feasibility of policy learning with adaptively collected data: if the adaptive data collection process is overly aggressive in exploitation, leading to an exploration rate that decreases faster than $\Theta(t^{-1})$, then the regret will be $\Omega(1)$---there is thus no hope of ever learning a near-optimal policy in the worst cases, no matter how large $T$ is.
 On the other hand, when $\alpha = 0$, our regret bound recovers the $\Omega(T^{-{1}/{2}})$ lower bound for the non-adaptive setting where the data is collected by a fixed policy~\citep{kitagawa2018should}.